-This organic garden, also known as Three Sisters of Orizaba, is located in the Zaferia District and includes 12 member plots and 4 community boxes.
-Some of their community agreements include an annual fee, commitment to having something planted no later than 21 days after signing up, keeping weeds at a minimum, attend 6 assigned work days per year, and some others.
+Three Sisters Community Garden is located in the Zaferia District.
+It includes 12 member plots and 4 community boxes.
+Their community agreement includes an annual fee and a commitment to having something planted no later than 21 days after signing up.
+Additionally, you need to commit to keeping weeds at a minimum and attend 6 assigned workdays per year.
 They hold regular community events including dinners and youth outreach programs.

 Long Beach Community Garden

-The mission of the Long Beach Community Garden is to provide garden space that supports the production of healthy food for families in Long Beach and to support sustainable gardening practices.
-Prospective members need to apply to get their 20’ x 30’ plots and meet various requirements, including being a current and on-going Long Beach resident, pay the annual fee, perform a minimum of 4 hours of Community Service annually.
-Andrew Anderson, Board of Director Member, is thrilled that the community gardens were able to donate 60,000 pounds of produce to the Long Beach Food Banks last year.
-They also pride themselves in being the largest communing garden in the country.
-He also loves that everybody is there to help and educate each other and that they just celebrated their 20th Anniversary.
+Long Beach Community Garden’s mission is to provide garden space and support the production of healthy food for families in Long Beach.
+Additionally, they aim to support sustainable gardening practices.
+Prospective members need to apply to get their 20’ x 30’ plots and meet various requirements.
+This includes being a current and ongoing Long Beach resident, paying the annual fee, and performing a minimum of 4 hours of community service annually.
+Furthermore, they pride themselves on being the largest community garden in the country.

 Long Beach Organic